How Secure are Open APIs?

 Securing your open APIs

 At Netacea, we take a revolutionary approach to bot management, applying a single solution with innovative coverage across all API points of vulnerability.
-We monitor all site visits to a specified path and analyse them in context relative to each of the visitors to the enterprise estate.
+We monitor all site visits to a specified path and analyze them in context relative to each of the visitors to the enterprise estate.
 This enables us to understand not just whether a user is a human or bot, but whether a user has good or bad intent.
 To find out how we can help you stop malicious bots, talk to our team today.

 Did you miss our Beyond Open Banking event?
 If you’re in financial services and would like to learn more about API security from our CTO Andy Still and Head of Threat Research James Maude, you can catch up on the evening’s highlights here: